Alpha1zln/DSA_SHEETS_QS_SOLUTION/75 qs dsa sheet cpp/1_Array_10_Qs/readme.md

 ```
 This makes a new branch starting from your current state.

+$$ or ... leave this remove step ... as once code is push and it will see changes in code in folder having 10 files,
+then it will upload new files and remove old ones from that folder, on own.
+Check ?.
+or this step
 2️⃣ Delete the old folder from Git tracking
 This removes the old files from the repo (in this branch only):